nikashan02/wsbstockportfolio/README.md

 This React.js Express project (visible at [wsbstockportfolio.herokuapp.com](http://wsbstockportfolio.herokuapp.com/)) fetches the top 100 posts from the [r/WallStreetBets](https://www.reddit.com/r/wallstreetbets/) subreddit from the past week with the "DD" flair using the Reddit API and creates a stock portfolio with the 30 most commonly mentioned stock tickers.
 The portfolio is updated every 20 minutes.

-__REMINDER:__ This is __NOT__ a real stock portfolio and therefore are __NOT__ stock investment reccomendations!
+__REMINDER:__ This is __NOT__ a real stock portfolio and therefore are __NOT__ stock investment recommendations!
 Please do your own research if something you see on this portfolio interests you.

 ### A couple notes:

 - The first column can be clicked to expand the row and see the posts with information including the post title/link, upvotes, and price of the stock at the post timestamp for each stock ticker in the 2nd column.
 - The third column, "Shares", is the number of shares for each ticker which is calculated by summing all the points from each post.
-- The fourth column, "Sentiment", is the positivity rating of the stock according to the the subreddit which is calulated by (post sentiment score * post points) for each post with the matching ticker / shares.
-The sentiment is calulated using a Natural Language Proccessing (NLP) library, [Sentiment](https://www.npmjs.com/package/sentiment).
+- The fourth column, "Sentiment", is the positivity rating of the stock according to the the subreddit which is calculated by (post sentiment score * post points) for each post with the matching ticker / shares.
+The sentiment is calculated using a Natural Language Processing (NLP) library, [Sentiment](https://www.npmjs.com/package/sentiment).
 - The fifth column, "Average Cost", is calculated by (approximate price around post timestamp * post points) for each post / shares.
 - The seventh column, "Total Return", is calculated by ((current price - average cost) / average cost) * 100